nurSaadat/100DaysOfCode/README.md

 ### Day 12: July 28, 2025
 **Today's Progress:** Started Node.js tutorial, as I wished while doing the PHP tutorial.

 **Thoughts:** Brushing up on the basics is insane.
 I am so used to complex structures, that some simple things make me go wild.
 For example, `module.exports` statement, or using `require()` function to import not a module but a single function.
+Learned about CJS (CommonJS) and ESM (ECMAScript Modules) module systems and their specifications.
+Main difference: CJS runs synchronously, while ESM can run asynchronously.

 **Link to work:** [Free Code Camp Node.js tutorial on YouTube](https://youtu.be/RLtyhwFtXQA?si=KusscakNtL5MoihR)